zzottel/synapse-delurlcache/README.md

 # synapse-delurlcache
 Delete images and thumbnails created by URL previews in Synapse

+This is the version that works with Synapse 0.21.1.
+For later Synapse versions, please use the master branch!

 **Purpose**

 In its current version, when Synapse creates URL previews, the images that are created in media_store/local_content and media_store/local_thumbnails will never be deleted.
 Relatively quickly, they can use large amounts of disk space.